-Figure 7.6: pop up menu
+Figure 7.6: pop-up menu for the legend

 The following options are available

 Hide LayerControl for layer

 The layer is not visualized in the layer control (e.g. background layers can be made hidden when exporting a legend).
 A right mouse click on the layer control on an empty area offers the option to make the hidden layers visible again.